CatAnderson/JS_manipulating_the_DOM/README.md

     Experiment with adding a new form input and experimenting with a new <input> type eg. Add a radio button input Style your application with CSS
     Add any other extension functionality that you want!

-Considerations

-When you want to display a new element on the page, you will need to:

-    Access an element that is already in the DOM (querySelector) Create a new element in the JavaScript and populate it with values (createElement) Append the new element you have created in the JavaScript, to the element that is already in the DOM (appendChild)